monmima/main-aide-memoire/zzzz-notes/git-tutorial/README.md

 Action | Command
 ------------ | -------------
-To merge a branch (you need to be in the branch where your other branch is going to get merged, which is typically the master branch) | git merge my-new-feature-branch
+To merge a branch (you need to be in the branch where your other branch is going to get merged, which is typically the master branch) | git merge my-secondary-main-branch | git merge my-new-feature-branch

 ## Solving Merging Conflicts